faro7ah/AWS-_Data-_Warehouse_DEND_Project/README.md

 # Data Warehouse Project:

 ## Introduction:

-In this project, we will move the user base and song database onto the cloud. we will build an ETL pipeline that extracts their data (music streaming) from **S3**, stages them in **Redshift**, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+In this project, we will apply what we've applied on Cloud Data Warehouses lessons with AWS and build an ETL pipeline using Python.
+We will move the user base and song database onto the cloud, we will build an ETL pipeline that extracts their data (music streaming) from **S3**, stages them in **Redshift**, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
 Moreover, we will be using two Amazon Web Services:

 - [Amazon Redshift](https://www.youtube.com/watch?v=_qKm6o1zK3U)
 - [Amazon S3](https://www.youtube.com/watch?time_continue=9&v=_I14_sXHO8U&feature=emb_title) (Amazon Simple Storage Service )